 The success of our approach is seen in the results we achieve on behalf of our clients.
-Some of our recent client accomplishments include:
+Some of our client accomplishments include:

-- assisting in the passage of the Helping Expedite and Advance Responsible Tribal Homeownership (HEARTH) Act of 2011, which established a process by which American Indian tribes can approve their own surface land leases without having to wait for the Department of the Interior (DOI) to approve each lease
+- Assisting in the passage of the Helping Expedite and Advance Responsible Tribal Homeownership (HEARTH) Act of 2011, which established a process by which American Indian tribes can approve their own surface land leases without having to wait for the Department of the Interior (DOI) to approve each lease.

-- developing one of the largest metropolitan Indian gaming projects in U.S. history
+- Assisting in all aspects of the development of one of the largest metropolitan Indian gaming projects in U.S. history.

-- advising a tribal client in the largest-ever settlement of a claim made by a tribe against the United States government
+- Advising a tribal client in the largest-ever settlement of a claim made by a tribe against the United States government.

-- negotiating a settlement on behalf of our tribal client for several hundred million dollars after successfully litigating a trust mismanagement and accounting claim for several years against the federal government
+- Negotiating a settlement on behalf of our tribal client for several hundred million dollars after successfully litigating a trust mismanagement and accounting claim for several years against the federal government.

-- negotiating a P.L.
-93-638 contract for over $100 million with the DOI Bureau of Reclamation to implement a construction project on a tribe’s irrigation project in connection with the successful passage of a water settlement
+- Negotiating a P.L.
+93-638 contract for over $100 million with the DOI Bureau of Reclamation to implement a construction project on a tribe’s irrigation project in connection with the successful passage of a water settlement.

-- successfully advocated for a negative decision from the National Indian Gaming Commission (NIGC) in efforts to fight against another tribe developing a casino in the aboriginal territory of our tribal client; developed legislation—recently introduced in Congress—preventing the development of the casino
+- Successfully advocated for a negative decision from the National Indian Gaming Commission (NIGC) in efforts to fight against another tribe developing a casino in the aboriginal territory of our tribal client; developed legislation—recently introduced in Congress—preventing the development of the casino.

-- securing a decision from the DOI to take lands into trust for a tribal client for non-gaming purposes in the face of years of opposition from a larger, wealthier tribe
+- Securing a decision from the DOI to take lands into trust for a tribal client for non-gaming purposes in the face of years of opposition from a larger, wealthier tribe.

-- successfully advocating for appropriations and federal funding for our clients on housing and health care matters and against funding cuts to their tribal programs
+- Successfully advocating for appropriations and federal funding for our clients on housing and health care matters and against funding cuts to their tribal programs.

-- representing a Midwestern tribe in the first successful appeal of a gaming ordinance disapproval to the full NIGC, which involved the gaming eligibility of the tribe’s trust lands
+- Representing a Midwestern tribe in the first successful appeal of a gaming ordinance disapproval to the full NIGC, which involved the gaming eligibility of the tribe’s trust lands.